salbahra/cordova-plugin-networkinterface/README.md

 ## Usage

-The plugin creates the object `networkinterface` with the methods `getIPAddress(IP, onSuccess, onError)`.
+The plugin creates the object `networkinterface` with the methods `getIPAddress(onSuccess, onError)`.

 Example: